 CAVAGNUOLO, M. (2022).
-The Italian perspective on the use of Big Data in Sociological Field: Implications, Empirical Findings and an Impact Analysis on the Discipline.
+Computer and Information Literacy at the eighth grade: differences between boys and girls The Italian perspective on the use of Big Data in Sociological Field: Implications, Empirical Findings and an Impact Analysis on the Discipline.
 Culture e Studi del Sociale, vol. 7(1), 47-65.